 This Blog Includes:

-What is Shoplifting?
+What is shoplifting?

 Shoplifting means stealing goods from the shop without paying for them.
-It is persecuted under theft laws and is a criminal offence.
+It is persecuted under theft laws and is a criminal offense.
 It can include various forms like altering the price tag, concealing items, or getting away with the goods without making payments.

 Also Read: If you are a student living in the UK, then our blog on Trespassing laws in the UK will help you understand the nuances of the country’s trespassing laws.